OlehYashchuk/datasciencecoursera/README.md

 # This is a brief description of the implementation of the project with an explanation of the variables and functions.

-### Coure Project was carried out according to the instructions step by step
+### Coure Project was carried out according to the instructions step by step.